matrix-org/matrix-spec-proposals/specification/modules/search.rst

 .. _module:search:

-The search API allows clients to perform full text search across events in their rooms without having to download the entire histories.
+The search API allows clients to perform full text search across events in all rooms that the user has been in, including those that they have left.
+Only events that the user is allowed to see will be searched.

 Client behaviour
 ----------------